Circus (Britney Spears album): Controversies

 Circus and endeavors during its promotional campaign were subjects of various controversies.
 Controversy first arose on December 5, 2008, when Australian music site Undercover.com.au reported a complaint on the lyrical content of "If U Seek Amy" from Leonie Barsenbach, a housewife from Sydney, who stated: "I was astonished and totally taken aback when I heard my 5 and 7-year-old kids walking around the house singing 'F-U-C-K' ...
 When I asked them what it was, they told me it was Britney Spears.
 I was horrified.
 I got them the Circus album but there was no warning on it ...
 It is extremely offensive.
 I feel deceived."
 Rolling Stone writer Daniel Kreps defended Spears, arguing that parents should have been aware of her lyrical themes.
 After the song was announced as the third single from the album in January 2009, American radio stations were unsure about playing it due to its double entendre in the chorus; WFLZ-FM produced their own edit of the song, titled "If U See Amy".
 Shortly after, the Parents Television Council (PTC) threatened to file indecency complaints with the Federal Communications Commission (FCC) against any station that played the song between 6 a.m. and 10 p.m.
-PTC president Tim Winter said: "There is no misinterpreting the lyrics to this song, and it's certainly not about a girl named Amy.
-It's one thing for a song with these lyrics to be included on a CD so that fans who wish to hear it can do so, but it's an entirely different matter when this song is played over the publicly-owned airwaves, especially at a time when children are likely to be in the listening audience."
 RBR.com reported that "interestingly, Circus was reviewed by Common Sense Media, another organization whose mission is to help parents manage their children's media consumption.
 It rated it appropriate for age 13 and up, but made no specific mention of 'If U Seek Amy'.
 Even more interestingly, reputed incoming FCC Chair Julius Genachowski is a founding board member of Common Sense."